-in order to deduce, using the permanence properties of Donsker classes, that $q(\cdot,\cdot,\cdot; S_C)$ and $q(\cdot,\cdot,\cdot; \hat S_C)$ belong to a Donsker class with probability tending to 1.
-By the asymptotic equicontinuity of Donsker classes, see for instance \citet{vaartwellner96book}, and our Lemma \ref{core_id}, deduce that
+in order to deduce, using the permanence properties of Donsker classes, that $q(\cdot,\cdot,\cdot; S_C)$ and $q(\cdot,\cdot,\cdot; \widehat S_C)$ belong to a Donsker class with probability tending to 1.
+By the asymptotic equicontinuity of Donsker classes (see \citet{vaartwellner96book}), and our Lemma \ref{core_id},

 where

 and $F(x,t) = \Pr(X\leq x, T_0\leq t)$.
 In the second step, it remains to show that

 using the properties of the model considered for $S_C$.